joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 - Do we foresee unplanned tasks? how many and how often?
 - How long can take research spikes?
 - How are we going to estimate our task?
-- When is mandatory to write down a tech RFC about solution details?
+- When is mandatory to write down a tech RFC about the solution with tech details?

 ---